Chemistry (serial)

-Chemistry (کیمسٹری) is a Pakistani Urdu-language drama serial that premiered on Geo Entertainment on 8 October 2010, directed by Syed Ahmad Kamran.
-The main cast includes Sanam Baloch, Faisal Rehman, Iffat Umar and Danish Taimoor.
-The drama's tag line reads 'Chemistry, subject of love'.
+Chemistry (کیمسٹری) is a Pakistani Urdu-language drama serial that premiered on Geo Entertainment on 8 October 2010, under the direction of Syed Ahmad Kamran.
+The main cast includes Sanam Baloch, Faisal Rehman, Iffat Rahim and Danish Taimoor.
+The drama's tagline reads "Chemistry, subject of love".

 Plot

 Chemistry focuses on relationships, how the slightest change in the chemicals can lead to a dangerous result.
 In this case, it's the brain chemicals that are placed under consideration.
-The four characters whose lives intermingle are Ramis, Raina and their teacher, Professor Waqar and his wife Maryam.
+The four characters whose lives intermingle are Ramis, Raina, their teacher Professor Waqar, and his wife Maryam.